timoxley/pkgrep/Readme.md

 ## installed

-Command-line tool for selectively displaying data about installed packages.
+Command-line tool for selectively displaying data about packages in node_modules.

 ## Installation